Our Recording Sessions in Action

 Hybrid Recording Sessions

-Undergraduates and First-Year Graduate students are given multiple hybrid recording sessions in which they write for one or more top industry soloists to record over the music they created using sample libraries and synthesizers.
-Students learn to produce their own sessions, work with players, and learn best practices for producing top quality professional demos with a combination of live and virtual instruments.
+You will participate in multiple hybrid recording sessions every year in which you will have the opportunity to write for top industry soloists who record over the music you create using sample libraries and synthesizers.
+Learn how to produce their own sessions, work with players, and use best practices while producing top quality professional demos with a combination of live and virtual instruments.

 Student and faculty reviewing orchestral score